vNZNaaxjiPcoUd/ReadStuffSave/doc/Longman3000.md

 ### Longman Communication 3000

-The Longman Communication 3000 is a list of the 3000 most frequent words in both spoken and written English, based on statistical analysis of the 390 million words contained in the Longman Corpus Network – a group of corpuses or databases of authentic English language.
-The Longman Communication 3000 represents the core of the English language and shows students of English which words are the most important for them to learn and study
+The  is a list of
+the 3000 most frequent words in both spoken and written English, based on statistical analysis of the 390 million words contained in the Longman Corpus Network – a group of corpuses or databases of authentic English language.
+The represents the core of the English language and shows students of English which words are the most important for them to learn and study